Anjura/My-first-life/README.md

 29/07/2021: Learnt about the major roles at Toastmasters and enrolled at Coursera.

-30/07/2021: Documentation of the Toastamasters meet.
+30/07/2021: [Documentation of the Toastamasters meet]